 |11.10i||Determination that persons who develop, maintain, or use electronic record/electronic signature systems have the education, training, and experience to perform their assigned tasks.||ENSUR provides a training module that can capture all training that users have completed and preserves a read-only record of all completed training and assessments that have been rendered.|

-|11.10j||The establishment of, and adherence to, written policies that hold individuals accountable and responsible for actions initiated under their electronic signatures, in order to deter record and signature falsification.||ENSUR allows users to record, via electronic signature, the fact that they have read and understood any policy or procedure stored in the ENSUR repository.
+|11.10j||The establishment of, and adherence to, written policies that hold individuals accountable and responsible for actions initiated under their electronic signatures, in order to deter record and signature falsification.||ENSUR provides for users to record, via electronic signature, the fact that they have read and understood any policy or procedure stored in the ENSUR repository.
 Quizzes can be developed and managed within ENSUR to assess user comprehension.|

-||ENSUR records the full name of the user at the moment each electronic signature is collected.
+|11.50a||Signed electronic records shall contain information associated with the signing that clearly indicates all of the following:||ENSUR records the full name of the user at the moment each electronic signature is collected.
 This signature is also date and time stamped.
 The signature and date are written to the audit trail along with a human readable description of the action taken.|

-|11.50b||The items identified in paragraphs (a)(1), (a)(2), and (a)(3) of this section shall be subject to the same controls as for electronic records and shall be included as part of any human readable form of the electronic record (such as electronic display or printout).||The user interface and printed reports all include the full name of the user, the date and timestamp, and an English description of the nature of each electronic record in a document’s audit trail.The full audit trail of every document is available for printout in accordance with this requirement.|
+|11.50b||The items identified in paragraphs (a)(1), (a)(2), and (a)(3) of this section shall be subject to the same controls as for electronic records and shall be included as part of any human readable form of the electronic record (such as electronic display or printout).||The user interface and printed reports all include the full name of the user, the date and timestamp, and an English description of the nature of each electronic record in a document’s audit trail.

 |11.70||Electronic signatures and handwritten signatures executed to electronic records shall be linked to their respective electronic records to ensure that the signatures cannot be excised, copied or otherwise transferred so as to falsify an electronic record by ordinary means.||The ENSUR system provides database linkages from each electronic signature to the respective documents and provides no means whatsoever to alter, erase, copy, or transfer these signatures and electronic records to other content for any purpose.|

 A unique user identifier is assigned by the database each time a user account is added to the ENSUR system.
 This guarantees the unique identification of every account.
 Once a user has taken any action in ENSUR, (for example, signing a document) that unique user record may never be deleted and will remain a permanent electronic record in the database.
 User accounts may be inactivated, but may never be reused by another individual.

 ENSUR can record that personnel have read and understood the policies and procedures contained in ENSUR.
 ENSUR can even prevent such documents from becoming current until users tasked with marking the document as read and understood have done so within ENSUR by providing their electronic signature to signify they have read and understood the document.

-||The electronic signature implementation within ENSUR requires the user to provide two distinct identification components:
+|11.200a||Electronic signatures that are not based upon biometrics shall:||The electronic signature implementation within ENSUR requires the user to provide two distinct identification components: